Screen Shot 2020-04-23 at 1.54.41 PM.png

 What’s the point of The Present Moment Game?

 The game is not intended for self-improvement, for learning how to offer or receive feedback, to level up communication skills, or for any other, explicit aim.
-In addition to raising humble funds for the benefit of The Red Cross (during the period where we were hosting $5 games online), its purpose is simply to create an opportunity for people to really BE with one another - especially in times like these.
+Its purpose is simply to create an opportunity for people to really BE with one another - especially in times like these.